 - being mindful of the sensible linkages between topics to maximize absorption.

-In short, this led me to the following suggested CFA Level 1 study order for both 2021 and 2022’s curriculum:
+In short, this led me to the following suggested CFA Level 1 study order for 2022’s curriculum:

 (60 readings in total)